The three phase approach: part two – treating trauma

 As Courtois and Ford put it:

 Avoidance may begin and continue as a conscious form of coping, but it often becomes habitual, automatic and out of consciousness and control.
-As such it can be labelled ‘behavioural dissociaton’.
+As such it can be labelled ‘behavioural dissociation’.

 Avoidance has been a dissociative survivor’s only or main strategy for dealing with the distress of overwhelming trauma, believing perhaps that if they can just keep the avoidance going, then everything will be ok.
 However, seeking help in therapy usually indicates that the avoidance is no longer a satisfactory or sufficient coping mechanism and that some if not all symptoms cannot be managed through avoidance and denial alone.

 Often based on prior experiences of uncontrolled reliving and reexperiencing of the trauma, without support and outside their ‘window of tolerance’, many survivors feel that ‘remembering’ will make things worse.
-Effective trauma processing, by contrast, takes place when a client can remain inside a ‘window of tolerance’, where they have neither ‘flipped out’ (hyper-
+Effective trauma processing, by contrast, takes place when a client can remain inside a ‘window of tolerance’, where they have neither ‘flipped out’ (hyper-arousal) or ‘zoned out’ (hypo-arousal) and where they can be reflective about what they are remembering and experiencing.
+They can therefore remain present and personified during the remembering (‘I am still me and I am remembering being me as a child when these awful things happened’).

 Avoidance has been a very successful and creative strategy in a client’s life and should not be dismissed or disparaged.
 The client will need to continue to choose to ‘avoid’ the traumatic content for large portions of their week in between therapy sessions.
 The key therefore is not to discard avoidance as a strategy, but to choose when to use it in an appropriate manner, and to be sufficiently in control of it (rather than being controlled it) so that traumatic material can be confronted purposefully at the right times.
-Rather than all-
+Rather than all-or-nothing, the client can be helped to understand that they can choose when to avoid, and when not to avoid, and so take charge of the focus of their mind.
+Mindfulness meditation can be helpful in learning this skill of taking control of one’s thoughts and mental focus: see for example Daniel Siegel’s book Mindsight.

 A key consideration for clients to make is whether facing the trauma in stages, as part of a structured process, with the support of a therapist and in a way that is titrated to prevent overwhelm, is preferable to being confronted by the trauma at unexpected and inconvenient times.
 The main focus to this work then is an attitude of intentionality: ‘Let’s face this trauma now, recalling it where possible to mind, feeling the feelings associated with, disrupting the automatic responses to it, changing where necessary the unhelpful beliefs that it engendered, so that we can take control of it rather than being controlled by it.’

 By saying, ‘Let’s look at this now,’ the client also implies, ‘Let’s not look at this at another time.’
-That inherent belief, that the client can gain control over the trauma rather than being controlled by it, is a first essential stepping stone towards recovery.
-The survivor gradually learns to manage and control their affective states of distress—the times when they become deeply upset and overwhelmed by bodily sensations of distress and the fight/flight/freeze response, resulting in either manic attempts to self-
+That inherent belief, that the client can gain control over the trauma rather than being controlled by it, is a first essential steppingstone towards recovery.
+The survivor gradually learns to manage and control their affective states of distress – the times when they become deeply upset and overwhelmed by bodily sensations of distress and the fight/flight/freeze response, resulting in either manic attempts to self-soothe using self-harm, or zoning out with dissociation into a ‘not me, not here’ state of avoidance.
+So the basis of processing trauma is therefore learning to manage the feelings that it evokes, and the associated states of bodily arousal – it is not simply all about ‘facing the trauma’ which, as Richard Kluft described, can feel like ‘a guided tour of his or her personal hell without anaesthesia.’

 READINESS TO ENGAGE IN PHASE 2 WORK

-Work in this phase is vital to the recovery of a good portion of trauma survivors.
+Work in this phase 1s vital to the recovery of a good portion of trauma survivors.
 However, it will not be indicated or even helpful for another portion of survivors.

 There are a number of contraindications, for example: